GenericMappingTools/gmt/doc/rst/source/sample1d.rst

 .. _-N:

 **-N**\ *knotfile*
-    *knotfile* is an optional ASCII file with the x locations where the data set will be resampled in the first column.
+    *knotfile* is an optional ASCII file with the *time* locations where the data set will be resampled in the first column.
 Note: If **-H** is selected it applies to both *table* and *knotfile*.
 Also note that **-i** never applies to *knotfile* since we always consider the